mdn/translated-content/files/zh-cn/web/api/page_visibility_api/index.md

 Some processes are exempt from this throttling behavior.
 In these cases, you can use the Page Visibility API to reduce the tabs' performance impact while they're hidden.

-- Tabs which are playing audio are considered foreground and aren’t throttled.
+- Tabs which are playing audio are considered foreground and aren't throttled.
 - Tabs running code that's using real-time network connections ([WebSockets](/zh-CN/docs/Web/API/WebSockets_API) and [WebRTC](/zh-CN/docs/Web/API/WebRTC_API)) go unthrottled in order to avoid closing these connections timing out and getting unexpectedly closed.
 - [IndexedDB](/zh-CN/docs/Web/API/IndexedDB_API) processes are also left unthrottled in order to avoid timeouts.